aerosol/kai/README.md

    - [x] Query version
    - [x] Auto-reconnect
        - [ ] Proper back-off on connection errors (currently each connection is delayed to prevent reconnections at the same time)
-   - [x] ELB friendly keep-alive (each connection queries KairosDB for version once in a while)
+   - [x] ELB friendly keep-alive for erlang node-cassandra
+   - [ ] ELB friendly keep-alive for kairos-cassandra

 - [ ] REST API (adding data points is not planned, there is no good reason to do it within the scope of this client)
 -   - [ ] custom response wrappers